-During the third quarter of 2006, the Company, through its wholly owned subsidiary Grizzly Holdings Inc., purchased a 25% interest in Grizzly Oils Sands ULC ("Grizzly"), a Canadian unlimited liability company, for approximately \$8.2 million.
+During the third quarter of 2006, the Company, through its wholly owned subsidiary Grizzly Holdings Inc., purchased a 24.9999% interest in Grizzly Oils Sands ULC ("Grizzly"), a Canadian unlimited liability company, for approximately \$8.2 million.
 The remaining interests in Grizzly are owned by other entities controlled by Wexford Capital LLC, an affiliate of Gulfport.
 During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray within a few miles of other existing oil sands projects.
 Grizzly has commenced drilling of core holes for feasibility of oil production in three separate lease blocks but has not commenced development of operations.
-As of March 31, 2007, Gulfport's net investment in Grizzly was \$8,479,000.
+As of September 30, 2007, Gulfport's net investment in Grizzly was \$22,838,000.
 Grizzly's functional currency is the Canadian dollar.
-The Company's investment in Grizzly was reduced by \$105,000 as a result of a currency translation loss for the three months ended March 31, 2007.
+The Company's investment in Grizzly was increased by \$3,020,000 and \$2,094,000 as a result of a currency translation gain for the three months and nine months ended September 30, 2007, respectively.
+The Company recognized a loss on equity investment of \$47,000 and \$83,000 for the three months and nine months ended September 30, 2007, respectively, and a loss of \$10,000 for the three and nine months ended September 30, 2006, which is included in other income (expense) in the consolidated statements of operations.